← Back to watchlist

 Pulsing — live (≤ 3 candles old) Solid green — recent (≤ 20 candles) Amber — stale (20–100 candles) Gray — dormant (older) Dim — no data on this timeframe

 A dim dot probably means no one is contributing alerts for that symbol on this timeframe yet.
-Add the 6 TradingView alerts and everyone benefits.
+Add the 4 TradingView alerts (MR + Confluence, buy + sell) and everyone benefits.

 Row border (left edge):